 The development of the Canadian passport is part of a much longer history that also intertwines with that of the British Empire.
 Although documents providing the bearer with permission to travel either inside or outside of a political entity have long existed, the first systematic use of passports began in France in the era of the Revolution.
 Initially, the passport was an effort to control the movement of people within France and, as such, aided the police force in its efforts to keep track of those deemed a threat to the state.
-Next, the new revolutionary assembly brought in a requirement that merchants and foreigners seeking to leave the country had to obtain passports from their local districts in the case of the former and from the ambassadors of their countries of origin in the case of the latter.
-For some in the revolutionary assembly, however, the passport remained a controversial and repressive measure.
-Canada passport traveling USA
+Next, the new revolutionary assembly brought in a requirement that merchants and foreigners seeking to leave the country had to obtain passports from their local districts in the case of the former and the ambassadors of their countries of origin in the case of the latter.
+However, for some in the revolutionary assembly, the passport remained a controversial and repressive measure.
+Canada passport traveling the USA

 The story of the Canadian passport is entwined with Canada’s history, both as a colony of Great Britain and as a neighbor of the United States.

 Before 1862, Canadians, as British subjects, could travel freely to and from the United States without passports.
 To travel to Europe, however, a Canadian had to obtain a British passport from the Foreign Office in London.
 Those who were not British subjects by birth could still go to the United States with a certificate of naturalization, which was issued by local Canadian mayors mainly for voting in municipal elections.

 During the American Civil War, however, authorities in the United States wanted more reliable certification from people living in Canada.
 In 1862, the Governor-General, Viscount Monck, introduced a centralized system for issuing passports.
 For the next 50 years, a Canadian passport was a “letter of request” signed by the Governor-General.